rchampieux/Library-Journal-OA-Webinar/README.md

 * **Danielle to Robin: How have you gained traction with researchers?**
     * Partnerships with groups who are already working in science equity, accademic access, and science advocacy.
         * What student groups and early career researcher groups on your campus?
+            * At OHSU: Women in Science Portland, Bioinformatics Discussion Group, Python Summer Club, Alliance for Visible Diversity at OHSU, OHSU Grad Student Association
         * Partner with them on events and resources
-            * be willing to cede control
+            * Be willing to cede control
-            * support and speak to their vision (Science Hack day)
+            * Support and speak to their vision (Science Hack day)
-            * be flexible and open to unusual collaborations (a long term collaborator was brought on last min by another speaker)
+            * Be flexible and open to unusual collaborations (a long term collaborator was brought on last min by another speaker)
-            * Find them where they are (twitter, GitHub, on-campus events)
+            * Find them where they are (twitter, GitHub, on-campus student events)

     * Learning opportunities that impact researchers' success
         * [BioData Club](https://biodata-club.github.io/) - addressing gaps in the PhD student curriculum